JS-DevTools/readdir-enhanced/README.md

 ### Paused Streams vs. Flowing Streams

-As with all Node.js streams, a `readdir-enhanced` stream starts in "paused mode".
+As with all Node.js streams, a Readdir Enhanced stream starts in "paused mode".
 For the stream to start emitting files, you'll need to switch it to "flowing mode".

 There are many ways to trigger flowing mode, such as adding a `stream.data()` handler, using `stream.pipe()` or calling `stream.resume()`.